mrjsj/blueno/docs/reference/blueprints.md

-# Blueprints
+# Orchestration

-Blueprints is a way to declaratively write your ETL.
+Blueprints and tasks is a way to declaratively write your ETL.

+::: blueno.orchestration.blueprint

-::: blueno.blueprint
+::: blueno.orchestration.task